LouisCAD/Splitties/README.md

 # Splitties

-### What is this
+Splitties is a collection of small independent Android libraries that aims to make developing apps and libraries for Android (including Wear, TV, Things, Auto and ChromeOS targeted) easier and more `fun`.

+Some modules are similar to what [Anko](https://github.com/Kotlin/anko) provides.

-This project is split in small modules, distributed as independent Android libraries, so you can include in your project only what you need.
+This project is named "Splitties" because it is split in small modules, distributed as independent Android libraries, so you can add only the ones you need to your project/module, helping reduce the size of the final apk.

-I try to do my best to make the footprint of each module as small as possible and as efficient as possible.
+Each module has been designed to have a small footprint and be as efficient as possible.

 ### Why I made this
 I personally often copy/pasted the code which makes these libraries into the projects I worked on, so I made this library to make it a one line operation, and make potential updates to this code easier.
 Now, everyone can use this work.